ondiekelijah/Student_assistant_bot/README.md

 If you get the error

-`RestException [Error]: Twilio could not find a Channel with the specified From address; double-check that you are using the Live credentials and not the Test credentials.`
+`RestException [Error]: Twilio could not find a Channel with the specified From address`; double-check that you are using the Live credentials and not the Test credentials.

 Viva!
 That’s all to it.
 Go ahead and test the bot.